Ramadani3110/RamsZimBruteForce/readme.md

 # RamsZipBruteForce

-RamsZipBruteForce adalah tool sederhana untuk melakukan **brute force** atau **dictionary attack** pada file ZIP yang diproteksi password.
-Tool ini mendukung multiprocessing dan multithreading untuk mempercepat proses pencarian password.
+is a simple tool to perform **brute force** or **dictionary attacks** on password protected ZIP files.
+This tool supports multiprocessing and multithreading to speed up the password finding process.

 ---